Description

 Using this definition on our asset we see for example:

-• The maximum days under water over 5 years of Vanguard Small Cap Value Index Fund is 518 days, which is higher, thus worse compared to the benchmark SPY (480 days) in the same period.
+• Looking at the maximum days below previous high of 527 days in the last 5 years of Vanguard Small Cap Value Index Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum days below previous high is 518 days, which is larger, thus worse than the value of 480 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 429 days, which is greater, thus worse than the value of 325 days from the benchmark.

 AveDuration: